 Various types of financial risks such as credit risks, market risks and liquidity risks arise in the insurance company's operations.
 As described above, the policyholder him or herself bears the financial risk in unit-linked insurance and portfolio bonds.
-Futur Pension is exposed to financial risk when the value of the customers' investment assets fluctuates as a result of movements in prices on the financial markets.
+Futur is exposed to financial risk when the value of the customers' investment assets fluctuates as a result of movements in prices on the financial markets.
 This risk arises from a change in the size of the fee base.

 The company also has its own investment assets which are exposed to financial risks.
-According to the company's investment guidelines, the company's own assets may be invested in interest-bearing assets with a low credit risk, funds deposited in accounts and units in funds in Futur Pension's fund stock.
-The equity at 31/12/2022 is essentially invested in funds deposited in bank accounts.
-The market risk in these investments is considered to be negligible.
+According to the company's investment guidelines, the company's own assets may be invested in interestbearing assets with a low credit risk, funds deposited in accounts and units in funds in Futur's fund stock.
+Futur invested parts of the company's own investment assets in bonds with low credit risk in 2023.
 In addition, the company maintains a trading book, invested in various mutual funds, which is affected by changes in the financial markets.
 The market risk is limited by establishing limits per fund.
 The limit for the fund varies and depends on trading volume and minimum trading units.
-See also the section on Financial risks - Market risks.
+See also the section on Financial risks -Market risks.